 We have so many pro and college teams using VertiMax, not because it’s complicated, because it works!
 Even though our products are used by half of the major professional teams and over 70% of D1 universities; the VertiMax products are not just for pro teams, colleges, and high schools.
 Most of our customers are parents purchasing VertiMax units for their children, more than any other customer group.

-Typically, your VertiMax will ship via Fedex Freight within 3-5 business days of placing your order and arrive within 7-10 business days.
+Typically, your VertiMax will ship via FedEx Freight within 3-5 business days of placing your order and arrive within 7-10 business days.
 You will have access to a tracking number to locate your VertiMax equipment and/or accessories.

 No assembly is required!
 You can take both the VertiMax V-Series and Raptor right out of the box and put them to use.
 The wheels which enable you to tilt the V-Series on its side and roll it, are attached to the unit facing inward when the unit arrives.
 If you wish to use the rolling feature you will need to reverse both wheel brackets so the wheels face outward.
 This is a simple process that can be complete in a few minutes using a Phillips head screwdriver and crescent wrench.
 The Raptor Portable Mounting Device does require some minor assembly.
 It comes with a complete set of instructions, and takes most individuals 20-30 minutes to assemble.
+The VertiMax App has free videos to help familiarize you with set-up and maintenance of the V8 and Raptors!

 The colors indicate how thick the resistance band is.
 A thicker band will apply a higher minimum and maximum resistance levels compared to a thinner band.
-Customers can select from one of these four different band colors or diameters when purchasing a Raptor unit.
+Customers can select from one of these three different band colors or diameters when purchasing a Raptor unit.

 The V8 and V8 EX are functionally the same system.
 Every drill you can perform on a V8 EX you can perform on a V8.
 The difference is the four V8 EX topside bands that you can train off-platform, are twice as long as the V8 topside bands.
 This means on a V8 EX an athlete can train 25 yards away from the platform versus 10 yards on a V8 platform.